Morchella dunalii: Taxonomy and phylogeny

 Morchella dunalii was described with a watercolour plate in 1887 by French mycologist Emile Boudier, based on a collection from the Montpellier area.
 For unknown reasons, Boudier did not include M. dunalii in his 1897 monograph and the species remained very poorly known, not appearing in any of the popular literature or monographic works on the genus.
 The revival of the name is owed to Moreau and colleagues, who in 2011 designated a lectotype based on the original watercolour painting of this forgotten taxon, discovered in the archives of Pôle Patrimoine scientifique of the University of Montpellier.
 Subsequent molecular phylogenetic studies by Richard and colleagues in 2014 matched this taxon to phylogenetic lineage Mel-25, previously detected by Taşkın and colleagues, and designated an epitype.

-A 2016 study by Loizides and colleagues provided a detailed description, as well as notes on the ecology and distribution of M. dunalii, which appears to be the most common and widespread morel in the Mediterranean region, frequently misidentified as M. conica, M. deliciosa, M. purpurascens, or Morchella rielana.
+A 2016 study by Loizides and colleagues provided a detailed description, as well as notes on the ecology and distribution of M. dunalii, which appears to be the most common and widespread morel in the Mediterranean region, frequently misidentified as M. conica, M. deliciosa, M. purpurascens, or M. rielana.

 Phylogenetically, M. dunallii is the sister species of M. kakiicolor.
 The taxon Morchella fallax, proposed by Clowez in 2012, is a later synonym of this species.